-Programme designs will ensure active and meaningful participation in, contribution to, and benefit of, civil, economic, social, cultural and political development of women without any discrimination on the basis of sex, ethnicity, age, disability or any other counts.
+Programme designs will ensure active and meaningful participation in, contribution to, and benefit of, civil, economic, social, cultural and political development of women without any discrimination based on sex, ethnicity, age, disability or any other counts.
 The programmes will ensure women's and girls' participation and engagement in identification of practical and strategic needs and the ways to address them.
 Engagement to facilitate participatory needs identification, provision of information, participation in implementation and monitoring will be incorporated.